Win! VaudeVillains Fringe World tickets

 Sick of being painted “the bad guys” the shadows come alive and beckon you to come and play.
 Entwine, be seduced, and unravel the TRUTH of their stories.
 VaudeVillains examines the portrayal of villain and villainess characters through the ages linked to our cultures, our stories, and humanity.

-Explore this as we take you on a journey through dance, theatre, cabaret, and circus performances showcasing things on the darker side of life.
-Are you ready? …to peak through the curtain, dance with the shadows, and witness the underbelly.

-We’re stoked to have a double pass to give away to the VaudeVillians showing from Friday, January 19.
+We’re stoked to have a VIP cabaret table for three to give away to VaudeVillains, showing at Air Nightclub from Saturday, January 27.

-To WIN, email us here at win@xpressmag.com.au with VaudeVillians in the subject line and tell us “Who is your favourite villain?” – are they a villain or do you feel they are misunderstood?
-Drop in your address and phone number in the email copy then tag the mate you will take in the Facebook post.
+To WIN, email us here at win@xpressmag.com.au with VaudeVillains in the subject line and your address and phone number in the email copy.
+Then when the competition is posted on Facebook, tell us “Who is your favourite villain?”
+And are they a villain or do you feel they are misunderstood?” on the post.
 Don’t forget to like the X-Press Facebook page and sign up to the newsletter to be in the running!